SHIVANASAMUDRA FALLS / SHIVASAMUDRAM TRAVEL GUIDE

 Minimum - 16°C

 At a distance of 130 km from Bangalore & 81 km from Mysore, Shivanasamudra is a famous waterfall situated in Mandya District of Karnataka State.
-This is one of the best waterfalls near Bangalore and also among popular Bangalore weekend getaways.
+This is one of the best waterfalls near Bangalore and also among popular one day trip from Bangalore.
 These waterfalls are also known as Siva Samudram, literally meaning Shiva's Sea.
 Shivanasamudra is a segmented waterfall with several parallel stream formed adjacent to each other.

 Situated on River Kaveri, Shivanasamudra is among the popular Tourist places in Karnataka.
 The island of Shivanasamudra divides Kaveri River into two parts that form two waterfalls, one is Gaganachukki and the other is Bharachukki.
 Gaganachukki and Barachukki Falls are collectively called as Shivanasamudra Falls though Gaganachukki is most commonly represented as Shivanasamudra Falls.
 This place offers breathtaking sight in the peak monsoons.